Section 135 Being taken to a place of safety from a private place

 This section looks at section 135 of the Mental Health Act.
 It looks at the professionals you might come across in hospital, when and how they use this section.
 It explains what your rights are during this section and what could happen afterwards.

-- The Mental Health Act is the law which professionals use.
-They can use section 135 to take you to a place of safety for a mental health assessment.
-This is known as being ‘sectioned’.
+- Section 135 can be used by Police and healthcare professionals to take you to a place of safety for a mental health assessment.

-- The police can come in to your home even if you don’t want them to.
+- The police can come in to your home even if you don’t want them to enter.

-- A place of safety can be a hospital or a police station.
+- A place of safety can be your home, a hospital or a police station.
 The police can move you from one place to another.

-- Doctors can keep you on this section for up to 72 hours.
+- You can be kept on this section for up to 36 hours.

 - During this time, mental health professionals may do a Mental Health Act assessment with you.
-This will see if you need to be in hospital because of your mental health.
+This will see if you need to be in hospital for longer, because of your mental health.

 - You have rights under this section.
 You can get legal advice, ask the police or hospital to tell someone where you are and get mental health treatment.